-- After we eat a meal, our digestive system breaks down the carbohydrates into smaller sugars, namely glucose, which then can transport into the bloodstream.
+- After we eat a meal, our digestive system breaks down the carbohydrates into smaller sugars, namely glucose, which can then transport into the bloodstream.

 - As glucose enters our bloodstream, the pancreas receives a signal to release a hormone called insulin.

 - Insulin then travels to muscle and fat cells and binds to receptors on the cell membranes, indicating glucose in the blood (see Figure b below).

 - The binding of insulin to these receptors sends a signal that causes GLUT4, transport proteins, to travel to the cell membrane (Figure b).

 - Once at the cell membrane, the GLUT4 transporters allow glucose to enter the cell from the blood (Figure b).
 As glucose enters the cells, blood glucose levels drop back down to a normal range.

 - Cells then either store the glucose or use it to make energy, depending on what they need at that time.

 - Insulin’s primary role is to maintain blood sugar homeostasis, or balance, within your body and the bloodstream.